alexgroom/cloud-native-workshop/README.md

 * Monitoring Application Health
 * Service Resilience and Fault Tolerance
 * Externalize Application Configuration
-* Building Cloud-Native Pipelines with Tekton
-* Connecting and monitoring microservice applications with Service Mesh
-* Setting up A/B Testing with Service Mesh

 ## Deploy the Workshop on RHPDS